Towards a Rigorous Statistical Analysis of Empirical Password Datasets: Empirical Analysis

 \subsection{Evaluation}

 For each password dataset $S$ we generate upper/lower bounds on $\lambda_G$ using our results from Section \ref{sec:theoreticalanalysis} and compare the upper/lower bounds with the guessing curves derived from password cracking models.
 Our upper/lower bounds and empirical attack results for 000webhost, Neopets, Battlefield Heros, Brazzers, Clixsense, and CSDN, Yahoo!, and RockYou are shown in Figures~\ref{fig:allcurves}(a)-(h).
+The vertical dashed gray line in each subfigure shows $\mathbf{Distinct}(S)$ of the dataset $S$.